 Trudge glanced at his watch.
 4:45.
 Leo's game didn't start for fifteen minutes.
-Slowly, he walked toward the fields, wondering if he would see Marguerite.
+Slowly, he walked toward the fields, wondering if he would see Scarlett.
 Other than when he dropped the keys off on Monday morning, they hadn't spoken since Saturday night.
 He told himself it was because he was busy, and she had family visiting.

 The memory of her kisses and the warmth of her caresses on his skin was something he could not easily forget, nor was her musical laugh and bright smile.